 The first thing intruders do after penetrating your network is to check whether this IP address is accessible or not.
 Finding the router’s IP address is the most important hacker’s goal.

 5- Using Strong WiFi Password

-Every client should use a password to connect to your network, this password can be a simple one like “mypassword” or a complex one “MyP@ssw0rd” . the simple passwords can easily reveal by using the free password hacking tools available in the internet web sites, it means every amateur hacker can penetrate to your home network , if you choose a simple password.
+Every client should use a password to connect to your network, this password can be a simple one like “mypassword” or a complex one “[email protected]” . the simple passwords can easily reveal by using the free password hacking tools available in the internet web sites.
+It means every amateur hacker can penetrate to your home network , if you choose a simple password.

 6- Disable WPS

-WPS is a security option in every home wifi router, which allow the clients to connect to the network by pushing a button in the router and the client device simultaneously.
-WPS is a very simple way for connecting devices to the network , BUT there is a security issue behind it, which enables the hackers to penetrate to your home network.
-So make sure to keep this option off.
+WPS is a security option in home wifi router, which allow the clients to connect to the network by pushing a button in the router and the client device simultaneously.
+WPS is a very simple way for connecting devices to the network .
+BUT there is a security issue behind it, Which enables the hackers to penetrate to your home network.
+So, make sure to keep this option off.

 7- Turn Off the Remote Access

 The web console of a router should only be accessible from the local network only.
 However, a standard router setting enables remote access.
 It means that you can access the router’s web console over the internet, from another location.
 Unfortunately, if you can do that, the intruders can do also.
 So, turn off the remote access option.

 The firewall is a common security option in home WiFi routers and should always be enabled.
 The firewall is working as a guard between your home network and the internet.
 When you enable the firewall, most of well-known network attacks will be prevented.